How to leave New York residency [Guide + FAQ]

 5. Employment Opportunities: Despite the city's vast job market, the competitive nature of job opportunities and the possibility of better prospects or a lower cost of living elsewhere can motivate a move.

-6. Remote Work: The rise of remote work options has given people the flexibility to live outside of New York City, allowing for a search for places with more space and a lower cost of living while maintaining their current jobs.
+6. Remote Work: The rise of remote work options has given people the flexibility to live outside of New York City, allowing a search for places with more space and a lower cost of living while maintaining their current jobs.

 7. Safety Concerns: Perceptions of safety and actual crime rates in certain areas can influence decisions to move, especially among families looking for a safer environment.